tekknolagi/tekknolagi.github.com/_posts/2025-05-13-simple-search.md

 requests tab of your browser's console.
 Marvel as it only downloads a couple 4KB chunks of embeddings.

+So how well does our search technology work?
+Let's try to build an objective-ish evaluation.

+## Evaluation

 ## Future ideas

 We can get fancier than simple cosine similarity.
 Let's imagine that all of our